caped-doshi/Robust-Linear-Regression/README.md

 - `sklearn_methods.py`: Various sklearn methods such as Huber, RANSAC, and Ridge.
 - `data_loader.py`: Contains the methods to load the datasets for the methods above.
 - `noise.py`: Contains the methods to add different types of noise to the features and/or labels.
+- `data\`: Directory containing all data files needed to run the experiments.

 ## paper directory
 Contains latex for the final report